 What is the Texas Probate Process?

 Starting the probate process can be simple, but handling all of the steps involved can be complex.
 In simple terms, probate refers to the legal process where the probate court sees that estate assets are distributed according to the last will and testament of the deceased.
 In the absence of any wills, a court order will distribute personal property and other assets of the estate in a manner relevant to probate rules.

 In terms of probate property, discussions on real property are especially crucial when someone dies.
 When a proceeding is brought to court, the Texas estate and probate code will determine how estate property will be administered following the decedent’s wishes if legal documents are available.
 Such distribution takes place after any debts owed are paid to the creditor concerned.

 The probate process includes submitting the will to the court for verification, attending hearings, contacting creditors, notifying all estate beneficiaries, getting appraisals for the property and assets, paying taxes owed by the estate, and distributing assets and property to the heirs and beneficiaries.
 During the process, the probate court officially recognizes the death of the loved one and supervises the distribution of the estate.

 It is important to remember that not all estates have to go through probate.
 Bank rules, for instance, may allow a small account to be closed without probate.
 This, however, is not always the case.
 Our Houston probate attorney can provide legal assistance and explain whether or not probate is applicable given your case.

-Dial 832-479-4499 and seek legal advice from knowledgeable and experienced probate attorneys in Houston, TX, who can help with your case.
+Seek legal advice from knowledgeable and experienced probate attorneys in Houston, TX who can help with your case.

 Each state has different laws concerning probate and whether probate is required after the death of a testator.
 The probate process can be lengthy and time-consuming.
 The more contested or complicated the estate is, the more time it will take to settle and allocate the assets.
 The longer the duration, the higher the cost.